 The toilets are foot operated.
 The shut off valves for the toilets are located in the mechanical room.
-In addition, each sink or water heater also has a shut-off valve which is located under each vanity.
+In addition, each sink or water heater also has a shut-off valve, which is located under each vanity.
+Inside the cabinet, hanging from the locking mechanism, are the keys for each cabinet and a strainer key for the faucet.
+The strainer key is used to remove the faucet strainer for cleaning, when necessary.